What is User Onboarding?

 - Ensure that your copywriting focuses on action, so words like “Connect account” or “Schedule post.”

-Even after customers have activated, you can continue to give new checklists to active users throughout the customer journey, whenever you want to point them towards a new secondary feature.
+Even after customers have activated, you can continue to give new checklists to active users throughout the customer journey, whenever you want to point them toward a new secondary feature.

 These are short, text-based explanations that pop up whenever the user hovers over a particular UI element.